 Location: Petani Beach on Kecil (south coast)

-As you arrive at Alunan resort to the small jetty in front, it definitely has coast appeal (as opposed to curb appeal.)
+As you arrive at Alunan resort to the small jetty in front, it definitely has coast appeal.
 It’s one of those resorts that you pull up to with a boat full of holidayers, where everyone looks at you with gazes of admiration- because you seem to have chosen the nicest looking resort on the island.

 Alunan resort itself is nestled at the end of Petani beach in a semi-remote location.
 You won’t have to worry about people traffic or noise here, which it holds superior to Bubu.